mattbellis/Siena-College-CSIS-200/lectures/EXERCISE_Linux_navigate_hello_world.md

 Your assignment now is to:
 * Map out the files and directories under "project".
 * Run any python scripts you find.
+* Look inside any data files you find.
 * Where do I need to book travel to?